lambdald/Camera3d/README.md

 Camera3d also supports reading colmap camera files.
 Currently, it supports four camera models: pinhole, simple radial, opencv, and opencv fisheye.

+The camera class in Camera3d is a [TensorDict](https://github.com/pytorch/tensordict?tab=readme-ov-file#tensordict) object, so it possesses all the basic features of torch.Tensor such as clear, copy, fromkeys, get, items, keys, pop, popitem, setdefault, update and values.

 ## Installation

 Make sure you have installed cuda and pytorch.